 - Sugar is a substance that offers no value, empty calories and weight gain.

-What you might not know about sugar.
+What you probably don’t know about sugar

 - That sweet white stuff is highly addictive and people can experience mild withdrawal symptoms when sugar is removed from the diet (headaches, mood swings, fatigue, etc)